Bonin English: Bonin Standard English

+Japanese on the Bonin Islands

-Ogasawara Japanese Koiné
+Ogasawara Koiné Japanese

-Before World War II, Ogasawara Japanese Koiné was a koineized form of Japanese spoken among Japanese islanders who spoke various Japanese dialects.
-While there was a large influence of the Hachijō dialect, as many of the Japanese islanders were from Hachijō island, influence by other Japanese dialects can be seen in some dialectal differences in meaning and speech.
+Ogasawara Koiné Japanese was a koineized form of Japanese spoken among Japanese islanders who spoke various Japanese dialects.
+Before World War II, most Japanese settlers came from Hachijō-jima and Aoga-shima and spoke Hachijō dialects.
+Out of the contact between these Japanese dialects, Ogasawara Koiné Japanese emerged.
+The Japanese settlers were repatriated back to Japan during the US occupation, but many returned when the islands came under Japanese rule again in 1968.
+New settlers from different Japanese regions also joined and eventually outnumbered the original settlers.
+While there was a large influence of the Hachijō dialect influence by other Japanese dialects can be seen in some dialectal differences in meaning and speech.
 Additionally, as Westerners on the islands acquired this koiné as a second language, its influence on the Navy Generation's speech can be seen in their borrowing of English vocabulary and expressions and usage of non-standard Japanese syntax.

 Ogasawara Standard Japanese

 Ogasawara Standard Japanese is a dialect based on standard Japanese.
 On a basic level, it is included under the Shutoken dialect umbrella, which comprises the Japanese spoken in the Tokyo metropolitan area.
 However, a considerable amount of names of flora and fauna as well as semantic and pragmatic particularities are characteristic of Ogasawara speech.
 Even though Westerners still live on the islands, it is common to see only Ogasawara Standard Japanese being spoken within the generations of islanders after the Japanese islanders returned to the islands after the occupation, as many were raised monolingual.

 In the time period before World War II and the Navy Generation, English and Japanese varieties were used diglossically.
 Bonin English Creoloid and Ogasawara Japanese Koiné were used as low varieties, while Bonin Standard English and Ogasawara Standard Japanese were used as high varieties.